kmeze/WP-DSL/README.md

 # WordPressDSL

 WordPressDSL is the implementation of WordPress [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL).
-It simplifies WordPress plugin development in the way that developers use a specific high-level programming language to write
+It simplifies WordPress plugin development in the way that developers (mostly) use a specific high-level programming language to create WordPress plugins instead of writing extensive PHP code.

 WordPressDSL is a plugin package for [Rhetos platform](https://github.com/Rhetos/Rhetos).
 See [rhetos.org](http://www.rhetos.org/)